Additional information for Mp3 files

-The ID3 format used by Mp3 is more complicated than other metadata formats, so the interface is also more complex.
+The ID3 format used by Mp3 is considerably more complicated than other metadata formats, so you might need want to use the low level interface described as well as the common interface.
 An Mp3 can contain both a ID3v1 tag and an ID3v2 tag, both tags are optional.
 The ID3v1 tag can be version 1.0 or version 1.1.
 An ID3v2 tag can be version 2.2, 2.3 or 2.4 and the differences between the versions is quite considerable.

 The stuff you might want to know about but you can't change is stored in the AudioHeader class